-The total number of person.days per year should be calculated on the basis of the total working hours/days according to national legislation, collective agreements, employment contracts, etc. An example for determining the total productive days per year could be as follows (provided what is established in the appropriate legislation):
+The total number of person-days per year should be calculated on the basis of the total working hours/days according to national legislation, collective agreements, employment contracts, etc. An example for determining the total productive days per year could be as follows (provided what is established in the appropriate legislation):

-Days/year 365 days
+365 days

-Less 52 weekends 104 days
+104 days

-Less annual holidays 21 days
+21 days

-Less statutory holidays 15 days
+15 days

-Less illness/other (when relevant) 10 days
+10 days

-= Total productive days 215 days
+215 days

-Number of person.days: The number of person-days needed to carry out the project.
+Number of person-days: The number of person-days needed to carry out the project.